ethereum/EIPs/eip-template.md

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.

 ## Backward Compatibility
-All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+All EIPs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
-EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
+EIP submissions without a sufficient backward compatibility treatise may be rejected outright.

 ## Test Cases
 Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 If the test suite is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.